dasmandelbaum/OSHW4/README.md

  5. Start inputting commands and navigate, read, delete, add files and quit to your heart's content.

-##	Notes
+##	Assumptions
- 1. Assumptions:
-        a.
-Assuming file name before period must be 8 or fewer letters
+ 1. Assuming file name before period must be 8 or fewer letters
-        b.
-Ignoring long names in directory entries
+ 2. Ignoring long names in directory entries
-        c.
-First open clusters from fs info sector is correct until shown otherwise
+ 3. Assuming first open clusters from fs info sector is correct until shown otherwise
- 2. Will assume "/" is part of file name if typed with command, not relating to navigation
+ 4. Assuming "/" is part of file name if typed with command, not relating to navigation

 ##	Challenges encountered along the way
  1. Balancing efficiency in navigation versus storage - we took an OO approach, which